 Often used for sterilization and germicidal applications

-Water cooling LED UV curing machines with a 400x200mm curing area are ideal for large-scale industrial applications, providing fast and efficient curing for a range of materials
+High-energy high-power water-cooled UV LED curing equipment is essential for large-scale industrial applications, providing fast and efficient curing for a range of materials.

 HelloPlease log in